Marko Petković: Honvéd

 On 11 January 2022, Petković signed a 1.5-year contract with Honvéd in Hungary.

 International career

 He was member of the Serbia national under-19 football team and began captaining the Serbia national under-21 football team in 2013.
 He made his debut for the senior squad on 13 November 2015 in a friendly against Czech Republic as a 82nd-minute substitute for Nenad Tomović.
+He played his most recent international in June 2021 against Japan.